The new date is set for April 30, 2022 and the original tickets remain valid.

 With the Czech National Symphonic Orchestra conducted by maestro Ion Marin.
-On 31st of October at the O2 arena Prague.
+On April 30 at the O2 arena Prague.

 Lang Lang is a leading figure in classical music today–as a pianist, educator and philanthropist he has become one of the world’s most influential and committed ambassadors for the arts in the 21st century.
 Equally happy playing for billions of viewers at the 2008 Olympic Opening Ceremony in Beijing or just for a few hundred children in the public schools, he is a master of communicating through music.
 He was heralded by the New York Times as “the hottest artist on the classical music planet”.